Grant Application Process and Instructions

 The Regular Grant offers up to $1,000 to assist OAC members and their students in graduate and post-graduate research.The Patricia Essenpreis Memorial Grant was established in 1992 in memory of former member Patricia Essenpreis.
 The Grant offers up to $1,500 per project to support research in areas of Patricia's own special interests: Ohio Hopewell and Fort Ancient studies.
 Funding for research in other areas and time periods, however, will be considered.

-The initial deadline for submission of both grant applications is June 1 of each year.
-The Grants Committee will review all applications by July 15, at which time a recommendation for approval/rejection will be forwarded to the Board of Trustees for a final determination.
-The Board of Trustees may elect to fund several projects in any given year, dependent on funding.
-The Board of Trustees will approve or reject grant applications by July 31.
+Grant submissions will be considered as they are received by the Grants Committee.
+The Grants Committee will review each application at the time it was received, A recommendation for approval/rejection will be forwarded to the Board of Directors for a final determination.
+The Board of Directors may elect to fund several projects in any given year, dependent on funding.
+The Board of Directors will provide final approval or rejection of grant applications.

-All grant recipients are required to report the project's results to the OAC membership with a presentation at an OAC meeting and/or an article published in the OAC Newsletter.
-This shall be done within two years of written notice of the acceptance of the application by the OAC Board of Trustees.
-The application form is available via the link below.
-All applications must be submitted electronically as well as in writing.
+All grant recipients are required to report the project's results to the OAC membership in one (or more) of following means: 1) a presentation at an OAC meeting; 2) an article published in the OAC Current Research section of the OAC website; and/or, 3) an article in the Journal of Ohio Archaeology.
+This shall be done within two years of written notice of the grant award notice to the awardee from the OAC Board of Directors.
+All applications must be submitted electronically.

 Send applications to: